parkerwy/parkerwy.github.io/books.markdown

 # Recommended Books

+### 2014

+[Big Data: A Revolution That Will Transform How We Live, Work, and Think](https://www.amazon.com/Big-Data-Revolution-Transform-Think/dp/0544227751) by Viktor Mayer-Schönberger and Kenneth Cukier

 ### 2010

 [Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation](https://www.amazon.com/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912) by Jez Humble and David Farley